 - In 1976, I moved to the Auckland Star as a reporter.
 Later served as picture editor, editorial manager, deputy editor, associate editor and finally editor.
 My main project there was setting up the Sunday Star (now the Sunday Star-Times).

 - From 1979 to 1981, had a stint as news editor of NZ Woman’s Weekly.

 - From 1987 to 1998, I taught journalism at Auckland Institute of Technology (now University of Technology), where I was head of the journalism department.
 Obtained a master of arts degree in communication studies, my thesis being on ethical decision-making by young journalists.
 Wrote my first textbook on journalism, Kiwi Journalist, in 1991, followed by another in 1998, Intro.

 - Moved back to New Plymouth with wife Lin in 1998 and headed up the journalism school at the Western Institute of Technology at Taranaki.

 - Worked at the Sunday Star-Times for six months in 2004 as acting chief reporter and as a subeditor.

 - Headed the NZ Journalists Training Organisation from 2005 to 2007.
 Edited several journalism textbooks.

 - Moved to Whitireia Journalism School in 2007.
 Retired in 2013.
 Moved back to New Plymouth with Lin.
-Chair the advisory committee for the WITT journalism school and do a bit of teaching there.
+Chaired the advisory committee for the WITT journalism school and did a bit of teaching there.

 - In 2014, I published Clearing the Water, the followup to an investigative series I wrote in 1971 about water pollution in Taranaki’s many streams.